AnusPropeller/Discord-Nuker-Selfbot/README.md

 ### Basic Information
 Strategic Raid Self-bot Script for Discord that tries to minimize alerting the moderators using various means. <br/>
 Built using the dev build of discord.py-self. <br/>
-The exe file is a nuitka build that doesn't require installing any dependencies or using an IDE.
+The exe file is a Nuitka build that doesn't require installing any dependencies or using an IDE.
 # Features
 ### Permission Based Deletion
 If the user has permission, it deletes the following: